Lesson Plan - Get It!

 Tone and Theme

-Two important elements that you'll be considering in your analysis of these texts are tone, or the author's attitude (expressed in the way that they write), as well as theme, which is the message the author wants the reader to receive.
+Two important elements that you'll be considering in your analysis of these texts are tone, the author's attitude (expressed in the way that they write), and the theme, which is the message the author wants the reader to receive.

 Examples of tone words are:

 - motherly (fatherly, sisterly, etc.)

 - examining the hidden costs of war

 - the trials and tribulations of growing up